Insider Trading vs. Congress Trading: What's the Difference?

 Direct answerCorporate insiders must disclose trades within 2 business days (Form 4); members of Congress have up to 45 days (STOCK Act).
 That timing gap is the single biggest practical difference between the two signal types.

 - Form 4 exists under securities law (Exchange Act Section 16(a)) with real SEC enforcement teeth.
-The STOCK Act is a separate, newer law (2012) with lighter penalties for lateness — which is part of why congress filings lag more.
+The STOCK Act is a separate, newer law (2012) with lighter penalties for lateness, which is part of why congress filings lag more and arrive less predictably.

 - Corporate insiders trade with direct knowledge of their own company's operations.
 Members of Congress may have broader, indirect information advantages (policy, regulation, upcoming legislation) but across a wider range of companies, not just one.

-- Neither is inherently better — they answer different questions.
-Form 4 data is faster and company-specific; congress data is slower but can hint at sector-wide policy exposure ahead of legislation or regulation.
+- Neither is inherently better - they answer different questions.
+Form 4 data is faster and company-specific.
+Congress data is slower but can hint at sector-wide policy exposure ahead of legislation or regulation, which a single-company insider trade never can.

 Different Rules, Different Speed

 Form 4 exists under securities law (Exchange Act Section 16(a)) with real SEC enforcement teeth.
-The STOCK Act is a separate, newer law (2012) with lighter penalties for lateness — which is part of why congress filings lag more.
+The STOCK Act is a separate, newer law (2012) with lighter penalties for lateness, which is part of why congress filings lag more and arrive less predictably.

 Different Information, Different Access